logo

 When the news of the April 19, 1775 Battle of Concord reached Northampton the residents were ordered to prepare to defend themsleves.
 Those who joined the milita were awarded a 3 pound bonus.
 The militia was called up in December, 1776 when the British marched though New Jersey toward Philadelphia.

 Jacob served in the Northampton Militia from Heidelberg Township under Captain Conrad Roeder (Reader, Ritter, Rader, Reoder).
 He was a private in the 5th Company, 8th class.
 He appeared in the General Muster Rolls for June 18, 1777, 1778, and 1780.
-He served on the Frontiers, under Captain Adam Diehl (Deal) in Colonel Giger's batallion, from July 10 to September 11, 1781 and in 1783.
+He served under Captain Adam Diehl (Deal) in Colonel Giger's batallion, from July 10 to September 11, 1781 and in 1783.

 He died in Northampton (now Lehigh) County, Pennsylvania.